Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 [(Link)](https://ankiweb.net/shared/info/181103283)
 This plugin is not strictly necessary.
-However, if you don't use this, the fields within the Anki field editor won't look very good, so I *strongly* recommend using this.
+However, if you don't use this, the fields within the Anki field editor won't have certain stylizations that makes the field actually interpretable, so I *strongly* recommend using this.

 [[assets/css_injector.png]]